ahoyfubar/SavageLUBE/README.md

 # SlogBlocker

-SlogBlocker is a Safari Extension that rearranges and improves the DOM when viewing the comments section for the Savage Love Blog (SLOG) at http://www.thestranger.com/seattle/SavageLove.
+SlogBlocker is a Safari Extension that rearranges and improves the DOM when viewing the comments section for the [Savage Love Blog (SLOG)](http://www.thestranger.com/seattle/SavageLove).

 1. It creates duplicate page navigation buttons at the top of the comments pages.
 2. It moves the name of each writer from the end of their comment to the top.